 WFOEs or Wholly Foreign-Owned Enterprises are among the most preferred and safest options to start a business in China by foreign companies.
 A WFOE comes with 100 percent ownership and no entry barriers, an advantage over the JV model.

 An international company can start a WFOE in China to execute its manufacturing, investment, or trade activities in China without restriction.

 The requirement to have the capital and registered capital for WFOE incorporation is also removed, and a foreign business can set up a WFOE in China without any upfront capital.
 Unlike Joint Ventures, a WFOE also comes with the benefit of having complete ownership on the intellectual property, 100 percent profit-making, and decision making freedom.

 Professional Employer Organisation (PEO) Services

 Another unconventional way to avoid the hassles relating to JVs in China and still have complete authority and efficiency is to opt for PEO services.
 Entering a new market can be costly and time-consuming for a small business.
 A PEO provides a cheaper option to hire employees in China and start operations without setting up a legal entity.

 A PEO takes care of the hiring and employee management needs of a business for its global expansion.
 It works as an employment partner and takes over the responsibilities relating to recruitment, payroll, and employee benefits.

 Using a PEO, a foreign company can shift its burden of employment management in China while it takes care of its business operations.
 A PEO also provides its clients with a team of local experts who can help them with their legal and taxation compliance.
-With a PEO like New Horizons Global Partners, a company can also form its contractual relationships with its employees as per the Chinese laws.
+With a PEO like Horizons, a company can also form its contractual relationships with its employees as per the Chinese laws.